cnobile2012/dcolumn/README.md

      These include all Django models and the Choice models.

 #### DynamicColumn
-There are no user methods on the `DynamicColumn` model at this time.
+ 1. get_choice_relation_object_and_field
+   * Takes no arguments
+   * Returns the model object and the field used in the HTML select option text value.

 #### ColumnCollectionManager
  1. get_column_collection `method`